Data-X01/PsychLing-101/README.md

 ```

-### 6. (Optional) Images
+### 3.4.
+(Optional) Images

 If your dataset includes images:

-1. Prepare a lower-resolution version (specify no tifs - pngs, jpegs only. every image belov 100 KB.
-If anything reach out) of the images to minimize file size.
+1. Prepare a lower-resolution version (PNG or JPEG only; ≤ 100 KB each) of the images to minimize file size.
+Contact us if this limit is problematic for your stimuli.

 2. Place all relevant images into a single folder and compress them into a images.zip file.

-remove 3.
-Add the archive to your main experiment folder.
-If the zipped file exceeds GitHub’s size limit, use Git LFS to track and store it.

-4. In your CSV file (e.g., exp1.csv), add a column named image_filename that matches each trial’s image (e.g., apple.jpg, scene1.png).
+3. In your CSV file (e.g., exp1.csv), add a column named image_filename that matches each trial’s image (e.g., apple.jpg, scene1.png).

-5. In your README.md, briefly describe:
+4. In your README.md, briefly describe:

 - How images were used in the experiment (e.g., as stimuli, options, or cues)

 - Any preprocessing applied to reduce image resolution or format

-### 7. Final folder Checklist
+## 4. Final folder checklist

-Now your folder should cosist from:
+Before opening a pull request, confirm all of the following:

+### Files present
 * [ ] `README.md` with citation and data source link
 * [ ] `original_data/`
 * [ ] `processed_data/` (`exp1.csv`, `exp2.csv`, …)